Super Duper Sumos: Merchandise

 DIC signed a European deal with the UK-based toy company Martin Yaffe International in October 2001 to develop a toy and merchandising line based on the property, alongside DIC's Consumer Products division handling other kinds of merchandising.

-Home media releases
+Home media

-In 2002, ADV Films acquired the distribution rights to the series on VHS and DVD, and in February 2003, released "They've got Guts!" on VHS and DVD, consisting of the first 5 episodes of the series.
-ADV would later release 5 more volumes throughout that year.
+In 2002, ADV Films acquired the distribution rights to the series on VHS and DVD, and in February 2003, released "They've got Guts!" on VHS and DVD, consisting of the first five episodes of the series.
+ADV would later release five more volumes throughout that year.

 In July 2010, Mill Creek Entertainment released a 10-episode best-of collection entitled Super Duper Sumos: They've Got Guts! on DVD in Region 1, which also includes a bonus episode of World of Quest.